Michael loves nothing better than a good conspiracy served with a side of paranormal investigation.

 Over the coming months, more and more stories were published under similar circumstances, and The Sun even organized a mass bonfire for people who wanted to dispose of the picture.
 To lift the curse, it was said that one would have to reunite the crying boy and the crying girl.
 But what was the curse, if any, of the Crying Boy painting?
 Was it a haunted or possessed painting, mass hysteria, or just a joke gone too far?

 Genesis of the Legend

 Soon reports were coming in from all over Britain.
 They all had the same circumstances.
-A house fire, and inexplicably an unburnt picture of a crying boy found in the wreckage.
-Trouble was, a lot of them were different pictures, so how did this all link together?
+A house fire and, inexplicably, an unburnt picture of a crying boy found in the wreckage.
+The trouble was, a lot of them were different pictures, so how did this all link together?
 Let's go back to the beginning.